Coupler curves of moving graphs and counting realizations of rigid graphs: Applications of the main result

 Suppose we would like to determine the number of realizations~$c(\cU)$ of the minimally rigid graph~$\cU$ in~\FIG{UVW}.
 We remove the vertex of degree 2 from $\cU$ and obtain $\cV$.
 It is straightforward to see that $c(\cU)=2\cdot c(\cV)$.

-Since $\cV$ does not contain any degree 2 vertices, we are now going to apply Axioms~\AXM{1} and \AXM{2}.
+Since $\cV$ does not contain any degree 2 vertices, we are now going to apply Axioms~\AXM{1} and~\AXM{2}.
 For this we need to find a non-trivial calligraphic split for $\cV$.
 First we choose an edge and a vertex in $\cV$.
 After relabeling the vertices we obtain the rightmost marked graph in \FIG{UVW} \st $\{1,2\}$ and $0$ are the chosen edge and vertex, \resp.
-We consider the subgraph of~$\cV$ that is spanned by $\vv(\cV)\setminus\{0,1,2\}$ as is illustrated in \FIG{HH}.
+We consider the subgraph of~$\cV$ induced by $\vv(\cV)\setminus\{0,1,2\}$ as is illustrated in \FIG{HH}.
 This subgraph consists of two components defined by the edges~$\{3,4\}$ and $\{5,6\}$.
-These components define the calligraphs $\cH$ and~$\cI$ which are spanned by the vertices $\{3,4\}\cup\{0,1,2\}$ and $\{5,6\}\cup\{0,1,2\}$, \resp.
+These components define the calligraphs $\cH$ and~$\cI$ which are induced by the vertices $\{3,4\}\cup\{0,1,2\}$ and $\{5,6\}\cup\{0,1,2\}$, \resp.
 We verify that $(\cH,\cI)$ is a non-trivial calligraphic split for~$\cV$.

 Our next goal is to determine the class of~$[\cH]$.
 We first compute the number of realizations for the minimally rigid graphs in \FIG{unions} using the algorithm described in \citep[Section~5]{rigid-alg}.
 It follows from Axioms \AXM{1} and \AXM{2} that $[\cH]\cdot [\cL]=[\cH]\cdot [\cR]=8$ and $[\cH]\cdot [\cC_8]=24$, where $[\cL]=(1,1,0)$, $[\cR]=(1,0,1)$ and $[\cC_8]=(2,0,0)$.
 We solve the resulting system of linear equations, where the three entries of $[\cH]$ are the indeterminates, and obtain